Beta build. Report issues to your operator channel.

 Why I built Fluxychat

 Shipping a REST route on Vercel or Netlify is usually quick.
 WebSockets still tend to send you elsewhere: another vendor, another stack, or someone on the team who knows socket ops.
+FluxyChat brings chat, AI agents, and 14 platform adapters onto the same edge you already deploy to.

 Why Fluxychat exists